Horizons Speakers Bureau

 1. Our speakers do their best to accommodate your schedule, but organizations frequently end up scheduling their programs on a different date and time than was requested.

-2. Please remember that our speakers’ may have time limitations and many travel a great distance to do programs.
-It is important to clearly communicate to them the actual start time of the program, particularly if you are planning on holding the program in conjunction with a business meeting, meal, or other social event.
+2. It is important to clearly communicate to them the actual start time of the program, particularly if you are planning on holding the program in conjunction another event.

-3. Circumstances change and no one can predict the weather months in advance.
-While we realize you may need to reschedule your event, you are required to inform both the speaker and NJCH of any changes.
+3. While we realize you may need to reschedule your event, you are required to inform both the speaker and NJCH of any changes.
 If you need to cancel your program the day of the event, please give the speaker sufficient notice.

 To learn more about preparing for and hosting your program, please review the Program Checklist.